Welkin507/sd-prompt-recall/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Enjoy improving your English vocabulary with EnglishWordsElite!
+Enjoy improving your English vocabulary with sd-prompt-recall!